Rangi42/polishedcrystal/README.md

 **Where do I get this item?**

+* The Helix Fossil and Dome Fossil are in Quiet Cave.
+* The Old Amber is in Pewter City.
 * The Razor Claw is in Quiet Cave, or held by some wild Sneasel.
 * The Razor Fang is in Victory Road, or held by some wild Gligar.
 * The Electirizer is in Rock Tunnel, or held by some wild Electabuzz.